New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Transmission Scheme Design

-In this subsection, inspired by the incremental tail transmission scheme for ML decoding algorithm, we also propose an improved transmission scheme which combines the uniform puncturing with the incremental tail transmission scheme for the practical bubble decoding algorithm based Spinal codes.
+In this subsection, inspired by the incremental tail transmission scheme for ML decoding, we propose an improved transmission scheme named thresholded incremental tail transmission scheme (TITT scheme).
+The TITT scheme combines uniform puncturing with incremental tail transmission scheme for the practical Spinal codes using bubble decoding algorithm.

-As introduced in Section II.
-B, the bubble decoding is a kind of asymptotic ML decoding algorithm.
+As introduced in Section \ref{section2c}, bubble decoding is a kind of near-ML decoding algorithm.
 It prunes the branch at each layer and retains only $B$ nodes with the lowest cost.
 It is obvious that the decoding will succeed only if the decoder prunes the branch correctly at every layer of the decoding tree.